NamitaJamwal/Getting-and-Cleaning-Data/README.md

 return result

 ## Completion
-Write global DF Data into the file "tidy.txt" using tabs as separators and avoid line numbers.
+Write global DF Data into the file `tidy.txt` using tabs as separators and avoid line numbers.

-# See `CodeBook.md` for details on result and the variables
+## See `CodeBook.md` for details on result and the variables

 # Coding conventions